braineatingmachines/braineatingmachines.github.io/pages/legal/policies.md

 ## Mandatory Reporting

 All Brain Eating Machines staff are mandatory reporters.
-If we suspect child abuse, neglect, or endangerment, we are legally required to report it to the New Jersey Department of Children and Families (DCF) at 1-877-NJABUSE (1-877-652-2873).
+If we suspect child abuse, neglect, or endangerment, we are required to report it to the New Jersey Department of Children and Families (DCF) at 1-877-NJABUSE (1-877-652-2873).
 We take our responsibility to protect children's welfare seriously.

 ---

 ## Weather & Emergency Closures

-- **Severe Weather:** In case of severe weather or emergencies requiring program closure, we will notify families via email by 7:00 AM on the day of the closure.
+- **Severe Weather:** In case of severe weather or emergencies requiring program closure, we will follow school closure schedule, and try to notify families via email by 7:00 AM on the day of the closure.
 - **Make-Up Days:** We will make every effort to schedule make-up days for closures due to facility issues or severe weather.
 No make-up days are provided for individual absences.
 - **Outdoor Activities:** Most activities occur indoors.
 Any outdoor time is at instructor discretion based on weather conditions.